apache/cassandra-dtest/README.md

 Existing tests are probably the best place to start to look at how to write tests.

-Each test spawns a new fresh cluster and tears it down after the test, unless `REUSE_CLUSTER` is set to true.
-Then some tests will share cassandra instances.
+Each test spawns a new fresh cluster and tears it down after the test.
 If a test fails, the logs for the node are saved in a `logs/<timestamp>` directory for analysis (it's not perfect but has been good enough so far, I'm open to better suggestions).